TamaraJoniec/tech-and-beyond/public/content/blog/css-grid-vs-flexbox.md

 }
 ```

-## Combining Both for Optimal Layouts

-For modern web design, the best approach is often to use both:
+If you’re working on something like a navbar or a card layout where elements should _naturally adjust_ their sizes, Flexbox is your best friend.

+---

+## The Best of Both Worlds: Combining Grid and Flexbox

+Now, here’s a little secret: you don’t _have_ to pick just one.
+The best approach is often using both.

-- CSS Grid for the overall page layout
+- **CSS Grid** for the overall page layout
-- Flexbox for aligning content within grid items
+- **Flexbox** for aligning content within grid items

+#### Example:

 ```css
 .page-layout {